yousifdahabra/aegis-ai/README.md

 ###  AI Safety Solutions: Making Online Security Better with Scalable Deployment:

-- This project uses AWS to deploy the AI-powered backend, providing scalability, reliability, and strong performance.
-It runs on an EC2 instance, and Amazon S3 is used for secure and efficient storage of uploaded images and AI models used in the application.
+- This project uses AWS providing scalability, reliability, and strong performance.
+It runs on an EC2 instance.
 - API Documentation: You can access detailed API documentation for this project through the following link [Postman](https://documenter.getpostman.com/view/15123466/2sAYQcFW1X)